cksystemsgroup/unicorn/README.md

 [![Lines of Code](https://img.shields.io/tokei/lines/github/cksystemsgroup/monster)](https://github.com/cksystemsgroup/monster)
 [![License](https://img.shields.io/crates/l/monster-rs)](https://github.com/cksystemsgroup/monster/blob/master/LICENSE)

-Unicorn is a compiler for quantum computing which translates 64-bit RISC-U binaries into precise bit-equivalent models suitable for deployment on quantum computers.
+Unicorn is a compiler and runtime system for quantum computing which translates 64-bit RISC-U binaries into precise bit-equivalent models suitable for deployment on quantum computers.

 Given a RISC-U binary and a number `n` of machine instructions to execute, Unicorn builds an equivalent <b>Finite State Machine (FSM)</b> using BTOR2 formalisms, then a logic (combinatorial) circuit by replicating `n` times the FSM, and finally a <b>Quadratic Unconstrained Binary Optimization (QUBO)</b> model suitable for quantum annealers.